fkinos/ffkkinos.com/content/notes/fun_with_macros.md

 No matter how crazy and complicated one might be, they will become regular Lisp code you could've written yourself.

-Like functions,
-that let us abstract funcionality, macros let us abstract syntax.
+Like functions, that allow us to abstract funcionality, macros let us abstract syntax.
 This allows us to map our programs to the problem domain like no other tool.